kdenhartog/Personal-Blog/_posts/2017-08-20-Quantify-Trust.md

 comments: true
 ---

 Yesterday, [@trbouma](https://twitter.com/trbouma), [@tristanhoy](https://twitter.com/tristanhoy), and I begun discussing the relationship of digital identity and trust.
 In this discussion both of them made interesting points that lead me to suggest some discussions that I've had with [@ThisGuyHarrison](https://twitter.com/ThisGuyHarrison).
 Through my discussions I've reached the conclusion that it is difficult to quantify trust with digital identities because digital identities are unverifiable and mutable.
-In this blog post, I'll make the supporting argument for quantifying trust.
+In this blog post, I'll make the supporting argument for how it is possible to quantify trust by using blockchain, algorithms like PageRank, and a yet to be determined method of identity verification.

 Starting off, I think it is important to define trust.
 According to [Merriam-Webster](https://www.merriam-webster.com/dictionary/trust) trust can be defined in a few ways.
 The one I want to address is, **"assured reliance on the character, ability, strength, or truth of someone or something".**